iMAboud/iMA-Menu/README.md

 You'll be prompted to type a code from the uploader type anything, accept one last time to confirm and save your config.

+## Important Notes:
+Password must be 6 digits or more
+Do not type "croc" followed by the password, the script already types "croc" for you.

 ## Screenshots